surniaulula/wpsso/readme.txt

 	* Added support for the "Perfect WooCommerce Brands" plugin (Premium version).
 	* Added a new "Pinterest Image Description" option in the Document SSO metabox.
 	* Added a new "Maximum Image Description Length" option under the SSO > General > Pinterest tab.
+	* Added a new QA check for the WP_HOME constant value in `wp-config.php`.
 * **Bugfixes**
 	* Fixed an edge case issue with the "Add Hidden Image for Pin It Button" feature when the WordPress content filter was applied more than once.
 * **Developer Notes**